reachme1212/kickstarter-analysis/README.md

 1.We know the success rate for theaters are high in the month of May, June and July during 2009 to 2017, We do not have the specific data that says what contributes to this success rate for example: summer vacations and /or higher number of tourists during the time of May June July.

-2.Even though this dataset shows out of 64196 people, 58457 contributed to all successful campaigns, we cannot say what number of people will actually contribute to the play “fever” based on these number this is out of our control.
+2.For the category theaters this dataset shows out of 64196 people, 58457 contributed to all successful campaigns (91%), we cannot predict what number of people will actually contribute to the play “fever” based on these numbers as this is out of our control.

-4.We also do not know how this data is collected and we have no data like age group who contribute to these fund raisers or Specific demography information instead of a country specific data , reason being US is very large compared to GB so there may be differences like in some states people can contribute more to sports and never for plays , these are some elements that can be helpful in determining or predict what should be done to be a successful fund raising campaign for play.
+4.We also do not know how this data is collected and we have no data like age group who contributes to these fund raisers or Specific demographic information instead of a country specific data , reason being US is very large compared to GB so there may be differences for example :in some states in the US people can contribute more to sports and never for plays or less for the plays and viceversa , these are some elements that can be helpful in determining or predicting what should be done to be a successful fund raising campaign for play.

 **Other possible tables and/or graphs :**

-1.Outcomes based on backers count, Chart and analysis are available in excel file attached below, In the category theaters and plays, 65.5% (42072/64196) of all people contributed to plays, out of which 60.8% (39032/64196) of people contributed to successful plays
+1.Outcomes based on backers count, Chart and analysis are available in excel file attached below, In the category theaters and plays: total plays 42072 , 65.5% (42072/64196) of all people contributed to parent category theater contributed to plays , people who contributed to all fund raising events are 463246 , out of which  42072 contributed to plays 9.08%.
+Its safe to say fund raising events for plays is popular.

 ![table on backers](Kickstarter_images/table_backers.PNG)

-2.Outcomes based on average duration of campaign for category theater, Chart and analysis in excel file attached, Out of the total number of successful plays 1066, the average duration of campaign is 29 days , Its safe to say Louise’s campaign should last 29 days minimum
+2.Outcomes based on average duration of campaign for category theater, Chart and analysis in excel file attached, Out of the total number of successful plays 1066, the average duration of plays campaign is 29 days , Its safe to say Louise’s campaign should last 29 to 33 days minimum.

 ![table on average duration of campaign](Kickstarter_images/table_avg_days.PNG)